vuepress-theme-hope/vuepress-theme-hope/demo/md-enhance/src/demo/code-demo.md

 ::::

-::: demo A demo using language not supoprted by browsers
+::: demo A demo using language not supported by browsers

 ```md
 # Title